fletchjp/MERG-Arduino-Software/PicoRP2040/PicoRP2040.md

 Based on my example unify.cpp bringing together Monad and Functional codes.

 This has several more headers from the fcpp (FC++) library which are not in Github.

+This example now has a number of new functors.
+I want to add them to the Arduino copy of the fcpp library.
+I need to find a way to have that in Github which is not the case at the moment.